 The whole creation is the dance of one consciousness (Shiva).
 The one consciousness danced and manifested into a million species in the world.
 So this infinite creation is the dance of Lord Shiva or Shiva Tandav.
 The whole world is a place of Shiva.

-Kailasa - Abode of Shiva
+♣ Significance of Kailasa - The Abode of Shiva